jaammees/exit/README.md

 ## Sound

 The aim was to keep the sound simple to match the simple nature of the graphics.
+Each action/event in the game would have a corresponding sound.

 ## Device Testing